My Approach to Mandarin Learning

 • Motivation to keep going is hard when you hit a wall or life gets busy.

 My other finding is that consistent, regular daily practice is better than sporadic marathon sessions.
-It's great if you can do 3 to 4 hours on a Wednesday night but doing 1 hour every day will help burn things in much better.
+It's great if you can do 3 to 4 hours on a Wednesday night but doing 1 hour every day will help burn things into your memory much better.
 Of course for busy people this is not easy and it's why I built a learning schedule into my approach.
 I have some example schedules you can base your own on here in the Schedules section.